harrysolovay/babel-microtest/README.md

 # babel-microtest

-`babel-microtest` is a way of checking that your Babel 7 plugins transform code as expected.
-It was created to solve **2 key problems**:
+`babel-microtest` is a way of checking that your Babel 7 presets/plugins transform code as expected.
+It was created to solve **2 key problems** relating to plugin development:

 1. interoperability with any testing framework
 2. code comparison (avoiding test failure over negligible differences such as semicolons and line breaks)